Salesforce MCP Server Setup Guide

 Section titled “Summary”✅ What You Get:

-- AI assistant can query Salesforce data during meetings
+- AI assistant can query and mutate Salesforce data during meetings

 - Automatic token refresh (no manual intervention)